PipedreamHQ/pipedream/docs/docs/code/nodejs/README.md

 ### Injecting the database

-By default Node.js steps do not contain the database service.
+By default, Node.js steps don't have access to the database service.
 It needs to be injected by defining it as a `prop`.

 ```javascript
 defineComponent({